istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

   serviceAccount: default
 {{< /text >}}

-These `WorkloadEntry` describe a single instance of a workload, similar to a pod.
-When the workload is removed from the mesh, the `WorkloadEntry` will be automatically removed, and its health status will be automatically updated based on the probe configured in the `WorkloadGroup`, if any.
+This `WorkloadEntry` resource describes a single instance of a workload, similar to a pod in Kubernetes.
+When the workload is removed from the mesh, the `WorkloadEntry` resource will be automatically removed.
+Additionally, if any probes are configured in the `WorkloadGroup` resource, the Istio control plane automatically updates the health status of associated `WorkloadEntry` instances.

-In order for consumers to actually call the workload, generally it's desired to join a part of a `Service`.
-This allows clients to reach a stable hostname, like `product.default.svc.cluster.local`, rather than an IP address that may change.
+In order for consumers to reliably call your workload, it's recommended to declare a `Service` association.
+This allows clients to reach a stable hostname, like `product.default.svc.cluster.local`, rather than ephemeral IP addresses.
+This also enables you to use advanced routing capabilities in Istio via `DestinationRule` and `VirtualService` APIs.
-Additionally, it allows Istio configuration such as `DestinationRule`s and `VirtualService`s to apply.

-Joining a `Service` works the same as with `Pod`s; the `Service`'s selector will match over the `WorkloadEntry` labels.
+Any Kubernetes service can transparently select workloads across pods and virtual machines via the selector fields which are matched with pod and `WorkloadEntry` labels respectively.

-For example, if we had a `Service` named `product` that was composed of a `Pod` and a `WorkloadEntry`:
+For example, for a `Service` named `product` that was composed of a `Pod` and a `WorkloadEntry`:

 {{< image width="30%"
     link="service-selector.svg"